-My walls have nine-inch foundation of three courses of brickwork in the ground, and they are carried up to four feet above the surface (it is scarcely safe to build them of a greater height), with nine-inch piers twenty feet apart.
-The coping for them is made of boiling coal-tar mixed with lime and sand to the consistence of mortar, which is placed on the top of the walls thus \checkmark so as to carry off the water.
+My walls have nine-inch foundation of three courses of brickwork in the ground, and they are carried up to four feet above the surface (it is scarcely safe to build them of a greater height), with nine inch piers fifteen feet apart.
+The coping for them is made of boiling coal-tar mixed with lime and sand to the consistence of mortar, which is placed on the top of the walls thus \\\\ so as to carry off the water.
 This is a most cheap and efficacious covering-it can scarcely be called a coping, as it does not project over the edge of the wall.
+A coping of Portland coment is even better, as it holds the wall together.

 The best description of bricks for these light walls are the patent perforated bricks, but common stock bricks will do.
-The very best lime should be used (I have found the grey Dorking lime excellent), but any kind of lime made from limestone will do; that made from chalk in this county is not strong enough.
-Their cost, as I learn from my bricklayer, is about six shillings the yard in length; thus, a wall of the above height, twenty yards long, should cost six pounds.
-In places where bricks are cheap they may be built for less; if they are dear, and at a distance, their carriage will add to the expense.
+The very best lime should be used (I have found the grey Dorking lime excellent), but any kind of lime made from limestone will answer well; that made from chalk in this county is not strong enough.
+Their cost, as I learn from my bricklayer, is about six shillings the yard in length; thus, a wall of the above height, twenty yards long, should cost In places where bricks are cheap they may be built for less; if they are dear, and at a distance, their carriage will add to the expense.
 My walls are six feet apart, and stand endwise, N.E. and S.W.; so that one side of each wall has a S.E. aspect, the other a N.W.; on the former may be grown the late-keeping pears, on the latter the earlier sorts, that ripen from October till the end of November.
 We thus have one excellent aspect-the S.E.; and one tolerably good-the N.W.: so that no wall space is lost.